2015 Oldham West and Royton by-election: Candidates

-Results
+Result

 Aftermath

 The result was considered by commentators as surprisingly good for Labour, who had been expected to be more closely challenged by UKIP.
 It was also reported as a boost for Jeremy Corbyn's leadership of the party.

 On the morning after the by-election, UKIP leader Nigel Farage and some other party sources claimed that there had been voting fraud particularly around ethnic minority voters and around postal votes, with Farage claiming the vote was "bent" and that in constituencies with large numbers of ethnic minority voters who do not speak English, "effectively the electoral process is now dead".
 Paul Nuttall, UKIP's deputy leader, said to journalists: "You've got to ask yourself, is this Britain or is this Harare?"
 However, others in UKIP downplayed the allegations, with deputy chairman Suzanne Evans saying the party risks sounding like "bad losers".
 Tom Watson, Labour's deputy leader, dismissed the complaints as "sour grapes".

 Farage stated that he was planning to make a formal complaint about the allegations.
 Nuttall wrote an open letter to Greg Clark, the Secretary of State for the Department for Communities and Local Government, raising concerns about postal voting processes.